 If serology is negative and suspicion of celiac disease is strong, intestinal biopsy may be warranted.
 Biopsy is particularly important for patients with diarrhea, steatorrhea, weight loss, failure to thrive, or with inherited genetic deficiencies such as Down or Turner syndromes.

 Specimen is screened using tissue transglutaminase IgA by ELISA.
-If tTG IgA is 20 units or greater, then EMA IgA by IFA testing will be added.
+If tTG IgA is 4 U/mL or greater, then EMA IgA by IFA testing will be added.
 Additional charges apply.
 All EMA IgA by IFA testing is titered to endpoint.

 - Celiac Disease